Oil and Gas

 The combustion of fossil fuels represents the single largest source of carbon dioxide emissions.
-Also the Oil and Gas industry is one of the largest contributors of methane emissions.
-On the other hand, the Oil and Gas industry holds considerable scientific, technical, economic and financial assets that can provide significant contributions to the low-carbon transition.
+In addition, the oil and gas industry is one of the largest contributors of methane emissions.
+To meet the goals of the Paris Agreement and avoid catastrophic irreversible climate change, the sector must radically transform.

 The purpose of this project is to develop science-based target-setting methodologies that allow stakeholders, including companies, investors, governments and civil society, to understand the alignment of Oil, Gas and Integrated Energy company emissions reduction targets with the level of transformation required to meet the goals of the Paris Agreement.
 The project, first and foremost, will address embedded emissions in fuel supplied, but will also seek to address scope 1 emissions (energy and methane process emissions).
 At a later stage the project should consider scope 2 emissions and links to refinery and petrochemical industry, consistent with the SBTi’s chemical sector development.